hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 ### Generating the report

+As RMarkdown grows as an acceptable [reproducible manuscript](https://elifesciences.org/labs/cad57bcf/composing-reproducible-manuscripts-using-r-markdown) format, using `knitr` to generate a report summary is becoming common practice.

 The [knitr](https://yihui.name/knitr/) package, developed by [Yihui Xie](https://yihui.name), is designed to generate reports within RStudio.
 It enables dynamic generation of multiple file formats from an [RMarkdown](http://rmarkdown.rstudio.com/) file, including HTML and PDF documents.
 Knit report generation is now integrated into RStudio, and can be accessed using the GUI or console.